 (c) deprive the applicant or a person who is a member of the applicant’s family of the only practicable means of travelling to and from the place at which the applicant or that person, as the case may be, is employed.

-[Section 30 amended by No. 51 of 2010 s.
+[Section 30 amended: No. 51 of 2010 s.
 24.]

 31. When further application can be made